onewithhammer/web-driver-io-tutorial/README.md

 [Working Test Site](http://tlkeith.com/WebDriverIOTutorialTest.html)

+This project was updated to support version 4 of webdriverio

 ## Background

 I recently had an interesting challenge presented to me.
 I needed to introduce automated testing to a Q/A department with very little technical experience and no programming experience.